June 17, 2024

 When can you start effectively communicating?

-I used the hand model of the brain with children who are as young as 18 months old, signaling to them that I understand that they are flipped and that I am there for them.
+I used the hand model of brain with children who are as young as 18 months old, signaling to them that I understand that they are flipped and that I am there for them.
 Then, as I support them to regulate, I lower the fingers to say wow, you were mad and stressed, but now you are happy.

 Remember that when anyone is in a state of stress, they don’t need or care about logic.
 Think if you were in the woods and came across a bear; there is no need for logic.
 You don’t need logic when you are trying to survive.